data-8/kubeadm-bootstrap/README.md

    c.
 Helm for installing software on to the cluster.

    d.
-An nginx ingress that is installed on all nodes - this is used to get
+An Nginx ingress that is installed on all nodes - this is used to get
       network traffic into the cluster.
-This is installed via helm.
+This is installed via Helm.

    e.
-Credentials to access the kubernetes cluster in the currently running user's
+Credentials to access the Kubernetes cluster in the currently running user's
       `~/.kube/config` directory.

    The master node is also marked as schedulable - this might not be ideal if